raakeysh/raakeysh/README.md

 - 👋 Hi, I’m @raakeysh
 - 👀 I’m interested in developing efficient test automation frameworks and tests.
-- 🌱 I’m keep learning new tools and technologies to keep up current testing trends.
+- 🌱 I keep learning new tools and technologies to keep up current testing trends.
-- 💞️ I’m looking to collaborate on basic test automation frameworks.
+- 💞️ I looking to collaborate on basic test automation frameworks.
 - 📫 How to reach me?
 You can reach me out on raakesh.raut@gmail.com.

 <!---